intergalacticmule/sales-data-solution/03_data_warehouse/README.md

 dbt will finally run all tests specified in [./sales_data_warehouse/models/main/schema.yml](./sales_data_warehouse/models/main/schema.yml) to ensure required data quality is met.

-### Wrapping up

-The entire process of building our data warehouse can be seen in detail if we follow dbt's console output in our Airflow DAG's log:
+The entire process of building our data warehouse and performing data quality testing can be seen in detail if we follow dbt's console output in our Airflow DAG's log:

 ```bash
 Running with dbt=1.9.3